 People who are intersex can have any gender identity.
 That means they can be a man, woman, non-binary, genderqueer, agender, or any other identity.
 They can also have any sexual orientation.
 They can be straight, gay, bisexual, pansexual, or anything else!

-Lots of people who are intersex face the same problems many people in the 2LGBTQA+ community.
+Lots of people who are intersex face the same or similar problems as many people in the 2LGBTQA+ community.
 They might be treated unfairly or have to fight for certain rights.
 Because of that, some people include them in the 2LGBTQIA+ acronym.
-But some intersex people don’t think of themselves as part of that community.
+But some intersex people don’t think of themselves as part of that community, and that’s okay too.

 The way someone feels about their sex and gender is personal.
 It’s not okay to assume how someone identifies based on their medical history or how their body looks.
 People might have bodies that are similar or different from other people, and that’s okay!
 What’s important is knowing what’s healthy for you and what you want for your body.